useblocks/sphinx-needs/docs/configuration.rst

         }
     }

 needs_constraint_failed_options must be a dictionary which stores what to do if a certain constraint fails.
 Dictionary keys correspond to the severity set when creating a constraint.
 Each entry describes in an "on_fail" action what to do:

-- "break" breaks the buildprocess and raises a NeedsConstraintFailed Exception when a constraint is not met.
+- "break" breaks the build process and raises a NeedsConstraintFailed Exception when a constraint is not met.
 - "warn" creates a warning in the sphinx.logger if a constraint is not met.
 Use -W in your Sphinx build command to stop the whole build, if a warning is raised.
 This will handle all warnings as exceptions.

-"style" sets the style of the failed object see :ref:`_styles` for available styles. **Please be aware of conflicting styles!**
+"style" sets the style of the failed object see :ref:`styles` for available styles. **Please be aware of conflicting styles!**

 If "force style" is set, all other styles are removed and just the constraint_failed style remains.